 Investment Plans on the Rise

-When talking to our prospects and looking at survey results from Arival, almost 50% of Tour operators have either no systems or have a combination of multiple systems that are not integrated making their process slower, directly affecting the revenue.
+When talking to our prospects and looking at survey results from Arival, almost 50% of Tour operators have either no systems or have a combination of multiple systems that are not integrated, making their process slower, and directly affecting the revenue.

 However, According to Euromonitor’s latest Voice of the Industry – Digital Survey, travel businesses are ahead in terms of planning their technology investments.

-How much are tour operators and DMCs actually ready to meet traveler’s new expectations?
-With ever more consumers working, shopping and socialising online, digital tech is omnipresent in consumers’ lives and key for engagement across the traveller journey.
+How much are tour operators and DMCs actually ready to meet travelers’ new expectations?
+With ever more consumers working, shopping and socializing online, digital tech is omnipresent in consumers’ lives and key for engagement across the traveler journey.